elavia/liquid_spheroid/README.md

 	Duraiswami available at https://github.com/radelman/scattering.git (see http://arxiv.org/abs/1408.0074
 	for further details).

-	To use our code download to a folder the contents of folder Linux or Windows in accord to your operative system.
-In Linux it can be neccesary to give execution rights to the executables and the shell scripts.
+	To use our code download to a folder the contents of folder Linux or Windows according to your operative system.
+In Linux it can be necessary to give execution rights to the executables and the shell scripts.

-	In linux start a Julia shell from the command line and load it the file "JUL.main.jl": this loads the core routines in "JUL.routines.jl" and auxiliary functions in "JUL.auxiliar.jl".
-Some example scripts are provided for calculation of diverse cases of oblate and prolate far-field pattern in particular cases.
+	In linux start a Julia shell from the command line and load the file "JUL.main.jl": this loads the core routines in "JUL.routines.jl" and auxiliary functions in "JUL.auxiliar.jl".
+Some example scripts are provided for calculation of diverse cases of oblate and prolate far-field patterns in particular cases.
-	These examples are based in the material exhibited in a paper submitted to Acta Acustica United with Acustica and in the near future probably to arXiv too.
+	These examples are based on the material exhibited in a paper submitted to Acta Acustica United with Acustica and also in the one that will be probably at arXiv in the near future.

 ##License